20100dbg/bandit-wargame/Readme.md

 ### Todo
-- retester 16, et à partir de 24
-- add a level related to NFS ?
+- Add a level related to NFS

 ### Contributors